-In this chapter from part 1 of the guide blooness (Nutrition basics) and Part 3 of the guide (dedicated to Mediterranean diet)we're going to tackle the all-important question of the complementary nature of proteins.
+In this chapter from part 1 of the blooness guide (Nutrition basics) and Part 3 of the guide (dedicated to Mediterranean diet)we're going to tackle the all-important question of the complementary nature of proteins.

 This concept, which has been popularized since the 70s, and which was used in particular in the case of vegetarian and vegan diets, continues to be the subject of much debate, as it leads to confusion about the existence of "complete" and "incomplete" proteins, resulting in controversy about the supposed deficiencies that a plant-based diet would entail.